How To Tell If It's Silverfish In Your Fort Worth Home

 Do you know that all cockroaches are not created equal?
 It's true.
 Some roaches are worse than others.
 This is because they have different behavior patterns.
 Some are more prone to getting into homes and staying inside.
-Some are able to tolerate dry conditions.
+Some can tolerate dry conditions.
 Some are downright gross.
 It matters what cockroaches have gotten into your home.
 In our Dallas service area, we have four cockroach species that are common structure-invading pests.
 Here's what you should know about them.

 This is probably one of the most disgusting cockroaches that can get into your home.
 Oriental cockroaches are large, dark-colored insects that live in the sewer system and can get into your home through pipes and drains.
 The only upside to these roaches is that they don't prefer to stay in your home.
 They prefer to be in damp areas.
 If you don't have a damp cellar or some kind of plumbing problem, these cockroaches may go back outside on their own.
 But not before they make you sick by exposing your food, dishes, silverware and food-prep areas to harmful organisms they carry on their bodies.